 Since the bottom of the Anacostia River is owned by the federal government, but the water columns are owned by DC, is that the type of situation where the USACE could use one of these programs?

 There are instances where Congress has written legislation that says the USACE and another federal agency can work together.
-Typically within these programmatic authorities, USACE cannot.
+Typically within these programmatic authorities, USACE cannot work with another federal agency.
 If a project does go to construction, the non-federal sponsor is responsible for providing the land required for the project.
 If the sponsor through other partners or themselves have land conservation or other ways to provide that real estate, they get credit for the land they provide.
 If their cost-share is 35%, the credit they get from the land is subtracted from the 35%.
 If they purchased land as part of conservation and provide it as part of a project, that can be a match requirement.

 What is the letter of intent process like?